vvoutilainen/dsenvs/condaenv.md

 # `conda` data science environments

-**By Ville Voutilainen/NoobQuant, updated 2021-09-29.**
+**By Ville Voutilainen, updated 2021-09-29.**

 **MIT license, usage at one's own risk!**

 ## Introduction

-This article is my "cookbook recipe" on how to build tailored `conda` environments for everyday data science work with Python and R. The article covers following topics:
+This article provides my "cookbook recipes" on how to build tailored `conda` environments for everyday data science work in Python and R. The article covers following topics:

  - How to install `conda` environments containing fresh Python and R installations;
  - How to install packages to the environments;
  - How to run Python and R instances, separately and together, in Jupyter Lab, VSCode, and RStudio.

 The instructions are written for a **Windows 10 machine**.
-They might be applicable to other operating systems to some degree, but no guarantees are made.
+They might be applicable to other operating systems as well, but no guarantees are made.

 ### What are Anaconda, `conda`, and `conda` environments?

-[Anaconda](https://www.anaconda.com/) is a popular data science platform for several programming languages, most notably Python and R. Anaconda is also a company pursuing all kinds of ends, but here we focus on the software it provides.
-Anaconda lets you run Python and R in virtual **environments**, which constitute a logically separable playing fields for your data science experiments.
-The environments can be loaded up with different versions of Python and R programs as well as bundles of **packages** (aka. libraries) that power your work.
+[Anaconda](https://www.anaconda.com/) is a popular data science platform for several programming languages, most notably Python and R. Anaconda is also a company pursuing many ends, but here we focus on the software it provides.
+Anaconda lets you run Python and R in virtual **environments** which constitute logically separable playing fields for data science experiments.
+The environments can be loaded up with different versions of Python and R programs as well as bundles of **packages** that power your work.
 Both environments and packages are managed with `conda`, the package manager of Anaconda.

-### Why to use tailored NoobQuant `conda` environments for data science work?
+### Why to use tailored `conda` environments for data science work?

 Python and R are great tools for data science.
-The web is full of discussions which one is better, but in my opinion these conversations often miss the mark.
-Each language has its own advantages and there are huge benefits in being able to flexibly change between the two.
+The web is full of discussion which one is better, but in my opinion these conversations often miss the mark.
+Each language has its own merits and there are huge benefits in being able to flexibly change between the two.

 For example, Python is great for machine learning as well as for general infrastructure around the data science workflow.
 On the other hand, R offers a much broader set of statistical tools.
 The goal of this article is to build an environment where one can employ the best parts of both worlds, on the fly!

 A clear advantage of `conda` comes with its dependency management capabilities.
 Maintaining Python or R packages and versions can be a hazzle, let alone doing the same for both. `conda` environments are, according to my knowledge, the best way to manage package and program versions over time and across each other.
 It offers reproducible data science environments that one can spin up whenever needed.
-Being diligent about the software versions will make life much easier and may save you from the cardinal sin of producing irreproducible science and/or code.
+Being diligent about the software versions will make life much easier and may save you from the cardinal sin of producing irreproducible science and code.

-With **NoobQuant `conda` environments** one can, for example:
+With custom `conda` environments one can

  - Run Python in VSCode or Jupyter Lab;
  - Run R in RStudio or Jupyter Lab;
  - Call R code from a Python instance with *rpy2*;
  - Use typical Python data science packages such as *pandas* and *scikit learn*;
  - Use typical R data science packages such as *tidyverse*.
- - Fetch economic time series from public APIs using *rjsdmx*.

-### When **not** to use NoobQuant `conda` environments?
+### When **not** to use custom `conda` environments?

-The custom environments I use are not perfect nor suited for every occasion.
-They have evolved based on personal preferences of someone who does most of the work in Python, but every now and then needs R for running statistical analyses.
+The custom environments described here are not perfect nor suited for every occasion.
+They have evolved based on personal preferences of someone who does most of the work in Python but every now and then needs R for running statistical analyses.

-NoobQuant `conda` environments proposed in this article may not be for you if:
+Custom `conda` environments proposed in this article may not be for you if:

  - **You solely use R**.
 R environment dependency management as itself might be easier with other tools, such as *packrat*.
 The power of `conda` environments comes from Python package management and combining that with R or even Julia.
-Also, `conda` often does not offer latest R packages.
+Also, `conda` often does not offer the latest R packages.
  - **You are afraid of getting your hands dirty**.
-Installing and managing `conda` environments might be time consuming at times, although in the long run I believe it pays for itself in reproducibility.
-If you do not like the "extra" work that comes with being able to fully customize the tools for your needs, then NoobQuant `conda` environments might not be your thing.
+Installing and managing `conda` environments can be time consuming, although in the long run I believe the cost is well compensated by reproducibility.
+If you do not like the extra work that comes with being able to fully customize the tools for your needs, then custom `conda` environments might not be your cup of tea.

 ## Building tailored `conda` environments